oyegunmen/build-VTOL/readme.md

 * **Connectivity & Peripherals**
     * **UART:** Dedicated serial ports for two-way communication.
 Usage: Connecting Telemetry radios, GPS modules, Companion Computers, and On Screen Diaplay (OSD).
     * **External Buses:** Shared communication lines that allow multiple devices to be "[daisy-chained](https://en.wikipedia.org/wiki/Daisy_chain_(electrical_engineering))" to the autopilot.
-        * **I2C:** Common for low-speed peripherals like external Compasses (Magnetometers) and OLED displays.
+        * **I2C:** Low-speed; used for external Compasses and Barometers.
+Sensitive to electromagnetic interference (EMI); keep wires short and away from high-current ESC leads.
-        * **CAN:** High-reliability industrial bus for Airspeed sensors, smart ESCs, and GPS; reduces wiring complexity and interference.
+        * **CAN/UAVCAN:** High-reliability industrial bus for Airspeed sensors, Smart ESCs, and high-end GPS.
+Highly resistant to noise; preferred for long wing-cable runs in large VTOLs.
 * **Build vs Buy**
     * **DIY:** You can build a custom FC by integrating a standalone MCU (e.g. Teensy/STM32) with an external IMU and Magnetometer via I2C or CAN buses.
 This is common in research and prototyping (see [dRehmFlight](https://github.com/nickrehm/dRehmFlight) to build one).
     * **Off-the-Shelf:** All-in-one boards that include the MCU, sensors, and often a PDB.
 Best for rapid deployment and standardized reliability.